nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         harry@Azure:~$ cd lab1/
         harry@Azure:~/lab1$

-2. Create a new NameSpace called cafe.
+2. Create a new NameSpace called cafe-ns.
 We will deploy the application into it.

 .. code-block:: bash

-        harry@Azure:~/lab1$ kubectl create namespace cafe
+        harry@Azure:~/lab1$ kubectl create namespace cafe-ns
         namespace/cafe created

 3. copy and paste the manifest below into a new file called cafe.yaml.